Babyletto Kiwi Glider · โ˜… 4.5 Editor's Choice Check price on Amazon →

 Yes if the glider will live in a shared modern living room rather than only a nursery, and you value the look as much as the function.
 No if the glider is purely functional and budget is the priority.

 Babyletto wins on aesthetics and frame quality.
-Graco wins on price by $400.
+Graco wins on price the price.
 If the glider sits in a primary living space, Babyletto.
 If it sits in a nursery only, Graco.

 Around 90 minutes for one person.
 Two people could finish in 60 minutes.
 The instructions are clear and the hardware is labeled.